almoghindi/Carsties/README.md

 - **Key Features:**
   - User registration and login.
   - Issuing and validating JWT tokens.
-  - Integrating with IdentityServer for OAuth2 and OpenID Connect.
+  - Integrating with Duende IdentityServer for OAuth2 and OpenID Connect.
   - Managing user roles and permissions.

 ### NotificationService